saferpay/jsonapi/texts/01_Introduction.md

 </div>

 <div class="danger">
 	<p><strong>Caution:</strong> <strong>DO NOT</strong> implement a polling-process, to poll for the transaction-data.
-Respond with the necessary requests, at the correct time (E.g. doing the assert only, if the Successurl, or NotifyUrl are called!).
-Saferpay reserves the right to otherwise deactivate/block your Account!</p>
+Respond with the necessary request, at the correct time (E.g. doing the assert only, if the SuccessUrl, or NotifyUrl are called!).
+Saferpay reserves the right to otherwise deactivate, or block your account!</p>
 </div>

 --->>>